otcova/Makovi/README.md

 samples.push(9) // this gives ERROR
 ```

-String literals are powerful
+String literals are powerful:
 - Embed code inside a string with `{code}`
-- Alternatively, define the string as raw to not look of `{code}`
+- Alternatively, define the string as raw to interpret `{` as a normal character.
 - Use 3 or more quotes to write quotes inside the string
 - Multiline indented strings
 ```javascript